OneIdentity/ansible-authentication-services/docs/CLIENT_CONFIG.md

     client_config_FILE_NAME_create: "{{ client_config_create }}
     ```

 * `client_config_FILE_NAME_mode` sets the file permissions for the file when it is created or modified.
-Leave unchanged to create the file with default permissions per the umask set on the host system or to not modify permissions when the file is modified.
+Leave unchanged to create the file with default permissions per the umask set on the host system and to not modify permissions when the file is modified.

     Default value is:
     ```yaml
     client_config_FILE_NAME_mode: "{{ client_config_mode }}
     ```

 * `client_config_FILE_NAME_owner` sets the file owner for the file when it is created or modified.
-Leave unchanged to create the file with the owner set to the account Ansible is using on the host or to not modify the owner when the file is modified.
+Leave unchanged to create the file with the owner set to the account Ansible is using on the host and to not modify the owner when the file is modified.

     Default value is:
     ```yaml
     client_config_FILE_NAME_owner: "{{ client_config_owner }}
     ```

 * `client_config_FILE_NAME_group` sets the file group for the file when it is created or modified.
-Leave unchanged to create the file with the group set to the account Ansible is using on the host or to not modify the group when the file is modified.
+Leave unchanged to create the file with the group set to the account Ansible is using on the host and to not modify the group when the file is modified.

     Default value is:
     ```yaml
     client_config_FILE_NAME_group: "{{ client_config_group }}
     ```

 * `client_config_FILE_NAME_backup` sets creating a backup copy of the file every time it is modified by Ansible.
 Each backup file has the name and time of the backup as part of the file name.
+Removal of these backups is not automatically handled and would need to be managed separately.

     Default value is:
     ```yaml